MediaBrowser/plugin.video.emby/README.md

 ### Donations
 I'm not in any way affiliated with Plex.
 Thank you very much for a small donation via ko-fi.com and PayPal, Bitcoin or Ether if you appreciate PKC.
-**Full disclaimer:** I will see your name and address on my PayPal account.
+**Full disclaimer:** I will see your name and address if you use PayPal.
 Rest assured that I will not share this with anyone.

 [![Donations](https://az743702.vo.msecnd.net/cdn/kofi1.png?v=a)](https://ko-fi.com/A8182EB)